DimitriPalmer22/Studio-Docs/Projects/Summer Project/Meeting Notes/11-10 Meeting Notes.md

 ### Environmental Artist

 Weapons:
-- Size refs are in the Goo
+- Size refs are in the Google Drive

 ### Level Design